Bonjoire/ft_nm/README.md

 # nm
-This project is about recoding the command nm
+This project is about recoding the command nm.

+Work in progress 👨‍💻